Meaningful Measures Hub

 On the left of this graphic, the patient is at the center along with the CMS four strategic goals: improve CMS customer experience, state flexibility and local leadership, support innovative approaches, and empower patients and doctors.
 These goals serve as the foundational principles for everything we do.

-The CMS strategic goals connect to the 6 cross-cutting criteria: eliminate disparities, track to measurable outcomes, safeguard public health, achieve cost savings, improve access to rural communities, and reduce burden.
+The CMS strategic goals connect to the 6 cross-cutting criteria: eliminating disparities, track to measurable outcomes and impact, safeguarding public health, achieving cost savings, improving access for rural communities, and reducing burden.
 These cross cutting criteria are surrounded by 6 quality priorities.
 One of these quality priorities is ‘Promote Effective Prevention and Treatment of Chronic Disease.
 Within this priority are 5 Meaningful Measure Areas: preventive care, management of chronic conditions, prevention, treatment, and management of mental health, prevention and treatment of opioid and substance use disorders, and risk-adjusted mortality.

 The right hand side of the graphic shows illustrative measures from our Quality Programs that align with the Meaningful Measure Areas.